-Brett Blundy Non-Executive Director & Chairman Appointed 1 November 2018
+Brett Blundy Non-Executive Director & Chairman Appointed 1 November 2018 Chairman of the Board

 Along with being the Chairman, co-founder and substantial shareholder of Lovisa, Brett is also the Chairman and Founder of BB Retail Capital ("BBRC"), a private investment group with diverse global interests across retail, capital management, retail property, beef, and other innovative ventures.
-Brett is one of Australia's most successful retailers, with BBRC's retail presence extending to over 2,000 stores across 35 countries.
+Brett is one of Australia's most successful retailers, with BBRC's retail presence extending to over 2,000 stores across 45 countries.
 Brett is currently a non-executive Director of Accent Group Limited (ASX:AX1).